Early Talent

 What can the programme teach you?

 You’ll always be learning, but by bringing a fresh perspective to the table you’ll help us shape and deliver the strategy which underpins how we work together and support each other.
-This is also an opportunity to focus on change and to build up your change management skills.
-You’ll come out with a CIPD Level 5 qualification, helping you to prepare for a successful career.
+This is an opportunity to focus on change and to build up your change management skills.
+You’ll also come out with a CIPD Level 5 qualification, helping you to prepare for a successful career.

 What can you gain from the programme?